 After the sledding, we warmed up in the yurt and got our cameras ready.
 The forecast was really positive for the night and the skies were perfectly clear.
 As we ate delicious smoked salmon and reindeer sausage inside Amanda was outside watching for the aurora.
 “It’s here!” she exclaimed and we jumped into action.

-We spent the next 90 minutes running around outside watching as the lights grew in intensity and start to move and flow like a wave in the sky.
+We spent the next 90 minutes running around outside watching as the lights grew in intensity and started to move and flow like a wave in the sky.
 This was the substorms I had heard about; streaks of light dancing upwards right above our heads.
-At that point I just watched in awe.
+At that point, I just watched in awe.
 I didn’t actually take many pictures that night, because I was mesmerized just watching it with my eyes.
-The night was cold, but perfect.
-We sat by the fire, had hot chocolate, took pictures, but mostly we just enjoyed the show.
+The night was cold but perfect.
+We sat by the fire, had hot chocolate, and took pictures, but mostly we just enjoyed the show.

 How you Can do Aurora Watching and Dog Sledding